alexgrajdan/alexgrajdan.github.io/README.md

 ```
 3. Open `index.html` in your preferred web browser to view the website.

+## CI/CD Pipeline

+This project uses GitHub Actions for continuous integration and deployment.
+The pipeline is defined in [.github/workflows/deploy.yml](.github/workflows/deploy.yml) and includes:

+### Automated Checks
+- HTML validation using `tidy`
+- CSS validation using `stylelint`
+- Commit signature verification

+### Deployment
+The website is automatically deployed to GitHub Pages when:
+- Changes are pushed to the `main` branch
+- Pull requests are merged into `main`

+### Workflow Steps
+1. Code checkout
+2. HTML and CSS validation
+3. Deployment to GitHub Pages

+To view the deployment status, check the "Actions" tab in the GitHub repository.

+Note: Only signed commits following the [security policy](SECURITY.md) will trigger deployments.

 ## Usage Instructions
 - **Navigation**: Use the navigation menu to explore different sections of the website.
 - **Contact Form**: Fill out the contact form to send me a message.
 Ensure all fields are filled out and reCAPTCHA is completed.